Groaning in the wind, the dead tree resisted, just as it had countless times before.

 “Sweet, sweet, Marow.”
 A bough shook in the light breeze.
 “Know you nothing about the strength of my core?
 For within this wrinkled bark magic is stirring.
 For many days, I did sulk, saddened by my plight.
-Then something special happened and I knew that there was something lacking.
+Then something special happened and I knew what I was lacking.
 Desire.
-And now my desire has been answered as I have focused on the expansion of my life span.
+And now my desire has been answered as I have focused on the expansion of my lifespan.
 Today the sap pumps through me like never before and I now know my children will return.”

 Curious, Marow asked, “What special event made you realize this foolishness you speak of?”

-In a soft tone the tree said, “Your desire to live has dwindled for many moons and it is clear your time is done.
+In a soft tone, the tree spoke.
+“Your desire to live has dwindled for many moons and it is clear your time is done.
 For your desire to move on has become a potent magic seeping into the green life around you, killing everything it touches.
 Your desire to die has conjured in me the desire to live.”

 “What ridiculous things you say!
 For the moss on my back keeps me warm, dark or light, weathering with me through every fight.”

 “Think what you may, my dear Marow.
 The moss may be still green, but it is leathered.
 It has been beaten down by your magic.
-For it let go before my last child passed.”
+For your moss lost all life long before my last child passed.”